PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README_en.md

 - It is recommended to use [UMAF](https://github.com/DavidS95/Smokeless_UMAF/) tool to increase vram, at least 1G is recommended 2G, and enable `Above 4G decoding`
 - Due to the NootInc driver team's prohibition on distributing the NootedRed driver, this EFI has removed that driver.
 Please go to [NootedRed](https://github.com/NootInc/NootedRed) to download and add it manually
 - This EFI was made based on the 2020 model, but it should be compatible with the 2021 model
+- To update EFI, clearing NVRAM may be necessary for the changes to take full effect.
 - **This is my first time using Hackintosh, welcome other users to check for errors and provide help**

 ## Warning